Eric Blackwood (musician): Early career

-After graduating Pace University in 1991 with a Bachelor of Science, Eric Blackwood began his career performing IT support at the WWOR-TV Superstation in Secaucus New Jersey supporting The Howard Stern Show - Episodic TV Program, the New York Mets "Channel 9" broadcasting team and their in house talk show People Are Talking where Blackwood's Band "Blackwood & Foti" was invited to perform "Through The Ages" live on air, his first Nationwide Television performance.
+After graduating Pace University in 1991 with a Bachelor of Science, Blackwood began his career performing information technology support at the WWOR-TV superstation in Secaucus New Jersey, supporting The Howard Stern Show - Episodic TV Program, the New York Mets "Channel 9" broadcasting team and their in-house talk show People Are Talking where Blackwood's band "Blackwood & Foti" was invited to perform "Through The Ages" live on air, his first nationwide television performance.

-Pete Trewavas (of Marillion and Transatlantic) first formed the progressive rock duo Edison's Children in 2008, and recorded the album In The Last Waking Moments..., released on 11 November 2011, by Random Disturbance Records, and distributed in Europe by Marillion's Racket Records.
+Pete Trewavas (of Marillion and Transatlantic) formed the progressive rock duo Edison's Children in 2008, and recorded the album In The Last Waking Moments..., released on 11 November 2011, by Random Disturbance Records, and distributed in Europe by Marillion's Racket Records.
 It spawned the U.S commercial radio Top 40 hit "A Million Miles Away (I Wish I Had A Time Machine)" on the FMQB Hot A/C Commercial Radio Charts on 18 September 2012, and remaining in the Top 40 for ten straight weeks, returning to its peak position at number 32 on 12 October 2012.
 In 2013 they released a second album, The Final Breath Before November, featuring drummer Henry Rogers.
 Rick Armstrong, the son of Neil Armstrong, joined Edison's Children as a synth guitarist, lead guitarist and bassist in Montreal in 2011.
 He stayed on as a permanent member, finishing up their third album, Somewhere Between Here and There, which included new mixes by King Crimson's Jakko Jakszyk of songs from The Final Breath Before November.

 The song "At Night", penned during Blackwood's previous effort Blackwood and Foti and remixed by the band Closenuf, has received an Official Grammy Ballot Placement.

 Blackwood collaborated with Trewavas on more than a hundred songs for films and for Edison's Children between 2008 and 2012, but stopped recording and performing in 2013 after an injury he suffered while working on James Gandolfini's final film left him disabled.
 He also contracted Lyme disease, for which he was treated with intravenous therapy for over a year.
 Edison's Children has been on hiatus ever since, though Armstrong is working with Edison's Children's back catalog for future releases.

 Blackwood is the webmaster and photographer of the website Digitalballparks.com, and has authored and photographed for the top-selling book 500 Ballparks (Thunder Bay Press, Baker & Taylor) with his wife, photographer Wendy Farrell.